ktorio/ktor-documentation/topics/server-oidc.md

 }
 ```

-Returning `null` rejects the request, so this is also the place to reject a valid token for an account you no longer
+Returning `null` rejects the request.
+You can use this behavior to reject a valid token when the corresponding
-recognize.
+application account no longer exists.

-Mapping runs when a scheme authenticates a route, not during the OAuth callback.
-A user who is signed in but has since
+Principle mapping runs when the scheme authenticates a route, not during the OAuth callback.
+For example, if a signed-in
-been deleted from your database is rejected on their next request, not left with a working session.
+user is later removed from your database, the user is rejected on the next request instead of retaining a valid
+application session.

 ## Configure from a configuration file {id="config-file"}

-Client secrets belong in configuration, not in code.
-Put the values in `application.yaml`:
+Store client secrets in a configuration file instead of source code.
+For example, in your
+<path>application.yaml</path> file:

 ```yaml
 ktor: